jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 (6) This section is subject to—
   (a) any order made under section 4A of the District Courts Act 1947 or section 157 of this Act; and (b) section 139; and
-  (c) any regulations made under section 387 that prescribe a different place of trial.
+  (c) any regulations made under section 387 that prescribe a different or an alternative place of trial.

 ### 74 Category 4 offences
 (1) This section applies to a proceeding for a category 4 offence.